tremor-rs/tremor-runtime/README.md

 To demo run `make demo-containers`  to build the demo containers and then `make demo-run` to run the demo containers.

-To demo with elasticsearch and kibana 'make demo-elastic-run'.
+To [demo with elasticsearch and kibana](#elastic-demo) 'make demo-elastic-run'.
 The 'demo-run' target does not run elsticsearch or kibana.
+In addition a full [kitchen sink demo](#kitchen-sink-demo) that also outputs data to influx and provides a  .

 ## Design